in-the-keyhole/enterprisegpt/README.md

 # EnterpriseGPT
-EnterpriseGPT is an open-source web application built on top of OpenAI's GPT-4.
+EnterpriseGPT is an open-source web application built on top of OpenAI's GPT-3.5.
 It's designed for enterprise IT organizations who wish to utilize the AI model while ensuring their source code isn't submitted for analysis.
 This is achieved through a custom filtering mechanism within the application.

-EnterpriseGPT is dockerized for easy deployment and is built using Vite with React and TypeScript for the front-end and Node.js Express for the back-end.
+EnterpriseGPT is dockerized for easy deployment and is built using Vite with React and TypeScript for the client and Node.js Express for the API.

+> # **IMPORTANT**: Temporary Testing Setup in Place
+>
+> Due to a current challenge with the API call from the client container to the API container, we have implemented a temporary measure for testing.
+A set of files - `index.js`, `home.html`, `package.json`, and `package-lock.json` - have been included in the root directory.
+>
+> These files exist to provide a short-term solution that enables testing of the OpenAI chat completion endpoints, ensuring you can successfully interact with ChatGPT.
+To utilize this temporary testing environment, proceed with the following steps:
+>
+> 1. Navigate to the project's root directory.
+> 2. Install the necessary dependencies by executing `npm install`.
+> 3. Launch the application with `node index.js`.
+>
+> Please be aware that this arrangement is temporary.
+The aforementioned files are intended to be removed from the root directory once the issues with the React and Node.js POST endpoint are resolved.
+At that time this documentation warning will stay in place.

 ## Prerequisites
 Make sure you have the following installed on your machine before proceeding: